-In 2020, during the first two months sports betting was legal, the state collected $5.5 million in privilege tax.
-The second year saw $40.6 million collected, and as of May this year, the state has collected $22.8 million.
+In 2020, for its first two months, the state collected $5.5 million in privilege tax.
+The second year saw $40.6 million collected and throughout this year the state has collected $22.8 million, as of May.

 History of the lottery, sports betting

 The first ticket for the Tennessee Lottery was sold on Jan.
-20, 2003, and $10.8 million in ticket sales was generated on that day alone, according to the Tennessee Lottery.
+20, 2003, and $10.8 million in ticket sales were generated on that day alone, according to the Tennessee Lottery.

-The referendum allowed the state to change its constitution, permitting lottery sales to progress as long as the money went toward college scholarship funding, K-12 capital projects or after-school programs.
+The referendum allowed the state to change its constitution, allowing lottery sales to progress as long as the money went toward college scholarship funding, K-12 capital projects or afterschool programs.